Low Overhead Qutrit Magic State Distillation: Discussion

 \section{Discussion}

-We provided a simple construction of a family of qutrit triorthogonal codes, that have yield parameter $\gamma \to 1$ in the limit $m \to \infty$.
+Several authors \cite{CampbellAnwarBrowne, campbell2014enhanced, Krishna_2019} have noticed theoretical advantages in the overhead cost of magic state distillation with qudits rather than qubits.
+However, none of these constructions provided any overhead reductions for qutrits.
+Indeed, prior to this work, the only practically useful code for qutrit distillation was the $[[8,1,2]]_3$ code of \cite{CampbellAnwarBrowne} -- which does not appear to offer any substantial advantage over the $[[15,1,3]]_2$ qubit code of \cite{MSD}.\footnote{Other qutrit distillation protocols, such as those of \cite{ACB, DawkinsHoward, 2020golay}, while theoretically important, give rise to distillation routines with impractically high overhead costs.} We provided a simple construction of a new family of qutrit triorthogonal codes that have yield parameter $\gamma \to 1$ in the limit $m \to \infty$.
 The yield parameters of even the smallest codes in our family, involving as few as 20 qutrits, are substantially better than all known constructions involving hundreds of qubits or fewer.
+Even when only a few rounds of distillation are needed, these codes can outperform the $[[15,1,3]]_2$ code, or codes of \cite{Bravyi_2012}, in terms of overhead cost, assuming perfect and free Clifford unitaries and stabilizer measurements.

-A natural question is whether there exist other qutrit triorthogonal codes with better yields?
+This work indicates that the space of qutrit error-correcting codes remains relatively unexplored.
+Another natural question is whether there exist other qutrit triorthogonal codes with better yields, or higher distances?
+In particular, what is the smallest qutrit triorthogonal code with distance $3$?
 We carried out an preliminary computer search over triorthogonal spaces of small dimension.
 The only non-trivial triorthogonal spaces of size $n\leq 21$ and dimension $\kappa \geq \lfloor n/3\rfloor$ correspond to the spaces produced by our construction with $m=1$ and $m=2$.
-We therefore believe that the codes presented in this paper are somewhat distinguished, at least amongst small qutrit triorthogonal codes.
-However, we hope to extend this computational search and report on the results in more detail in the near future.
+We therefore believe that the codes presented in this paper are somewhat distinguished, at least amongst very small qutrit triorthogonal codes.